 Almost a third of Texel consists of nature reserves.
 In the centre of the island there are two such nature reserves that tell a fascinating story about the origins of the island.
 The Hoge Berg is the oldest part of Texel and dates back to prehistoric times.
 Polder Waalenburg is one of the oldest nature reserves of Natuurmonumenten (the society for the Preservation of Nature in the Netherlands).
 Walking or cycling on the Hoge Berg or in Waalenburg is even more enjoyable if you know something about their backgrounds.
+We are happy to help you with that!

 The Hoge Berg is a boulder clay mound from the Ice Age, 15.3 metres above sea level.
 During the Ice Age, the glaciers from the north carried a substantial mixture of bolders, gravel and clay, which was pushed up into mounds by the ice.
 The old villages of Den Hoorn, Den Burg, De Waal and Oosterend are located on such high grounds.
 The entire region is called the 'Old Land' of Texel.
 There you can still see the typical Texel garden walls (tuinwallen) and sheep stables (schapenboeten).
 Particularly in the Hoge Berg region, between Den Burg and Oudeschild, a great many still remain.